XDTerminated/XDTerminated/README.md

 ##### Competitive Programmer and Aspiring Software Engineer
 ---
 ### Who am I
-#### I am a Junior at Ladue Horton Watkins High School.
+#### I am a Senior at Ladue Horton Watkins High School.
 I enjoy programming and tech in general.
 I do a ~lot~ of programming on competitive programming websites:

 * USACO
 * Leetcode